 Share this

-by James Rudge, PhD, Technical Director, Neoteryx on May 5, 2022 9:30:00 AM
+by James Rudge, PhD, Technical Director, Trajan on May 5, 2022 9:30:00 AM

-Finger-stick collection of capillary blood for dried sample analysis is a highly convenient and minimally invasive alternative to conventional phlebotomy.
-With the increased availability of remote specimen collection tools like Mitra® devices based on VAMS® technology, hemaPEN® based on precision DBS, and other user-friendly options, the ability to capture a quantitative blood sample from virtually anywhere has broadened the scope for research.
+The increased availability of remote specimen collection tools like Mitra® devices based on VAMS® technology, which offer the ability to capture a quantitative blood sample from virtually anywhere, has broadened the scope for research.

-Microsampling devices have also shown great utility in pharmacokinetics for pharmaceutical pre-clinical studies and clinical trials.
+Microsampling devices have also shown great utility in pharmacokinetics for preclinical and clinical pharmaceutical studies.
 Increasing success in these areas has allowed for more studies to onboard dried blood sampling for new drug trials.
-Also, the Covid-19 pandemic illustrated the utility of remotely collected samples on serological research assays and in so doing, has helped to validate the approach for other related assays.

-Research investigations into biomarkers have, in recent years, shown that dried blood samples collected with devices based on volumetric absorptive microsampling can be used for measuring specific analytes.
-For example, studies measuring hormones and other current biomarkers such as creatinine, HbA1c (specific analyzers only), and thiamine have shown promise using dried Mitra-VAMS samples.
+Research into biomarkers has shown that dried blood samples collected with devices based on volumetric absorptive microsampling can be used to measure specific analytes.

-Moreover, there have been great strides gained in novel biomarker research.
-For example, papers using Mitra-VAMS and hemaPEN samples have been published in the fields of molecular diagnostics, proteomics and metabolomics.
 Finally, there has been interest in using dried blood samples for research into environmental and biological toxins, such as metals and exposure to ‘forever’ chemicals like Per- and Polyfluoroalkyl Substances (PFAS) that may be found in drinking water and household items.

-Given the surprising variety of research assays that have shown utility on Mitra devices with VAMS and on the HemaPEN, it may be surprising to know there are certain limitations that prevent dried blood microsamples being used to measure all analytes.
+Given the surprising variety of research assays that have shown utility on Mitra devices with VAMS and on the HemaPEN, it may be surprising to know that there are certain limitations that prevent dried blood microsamples from being used to measure all analytes.
 There are two primary reasons for this.

 - Physiological incompatibility: Where the drying and processing of blood damages the analytes in the matrix (or damages the matrix itself) in such a way that they are not measurable in any meaningful way — or even at all!

 - Analytical incompatibility: Where current / popular instrumentation is incompatible with microsamples and or dried blood extracts.
-An example of this is common blood tests such as liver function enzymes and lipids, which are measured using clinical chemistry analyzers.
+An example of this is common blood tests, such as liver function enzymes and lipids, which are measured using clinical chemistry analyzers.

-2. Whole blood count / fraction: Typically, blood counts are measured using flow cytometry and require intact cells.
+Whole blood count / fraction: Typically, blood counts are measured using flow cytometry and require intact cells.
 Drying and rehydrating whole blood lyses cells, destroying the sample for analysis.

-3. Liver function: The most popular assay for measuring liver function is to measure enzymes, released by the liver into the blood when damaged.
+Liver function: The most popular assay for measuring liver function is to measure enzymes, released by the liver into the blood when damaged.
 This assay requires centrifugation of clotted blood to form serum (a clear liquid).
 Following this, a substrate is added to the serum, which reacts specifically with the liver enzyme to produce a pigmented product that can then be measured with spectrophotometry.

 Dried blood, when hydrated, is fully lysed.
 Even after centrifugation, the extract is highly pigmented (primarily with hemoglobin).
 This leads to false positives in the assay.